comeara/pillar/README.md

 ### Packages

-Pillar is available at Maven Central under the GroupId com.chrisomeara and ArtifactId pillar_2.10.
-The current version is 2.0.0.
+Pillar is available at Maven Central under the GroupId com.chrisomeara and ArtifactId pillar_2.10 or pillar_2.11.
+The current version is 2.0.1.

 #### sbt

-  libraryDependencies += "com.chrisomeara" % "pillar_2.10" % "2.0.0"
+  libraryDependencies += "com.chrisomeara" % "pillar_2.10" % "2.0.1"

 #### Gradle

-  compile 'com.chrisomeara:pillar_2.10:2.0.0'
+  compile 'com.chrisomeara:pillar_2.10:2.0.1'

 ## Usage